What Flavors Can Birds Taste? What Odors Can Birds Smell?

 At least as many as us humans.

 Although John Audubon didn’t believe that birds perceived odors, the sense of smell of many birds it is much more sensitive than ours – even though they don’t have noses or sniff like a dog.
-Scientists can estimate a bird’s sensitivity to airborne odors by measuring the size of their olfactory bulbs in relation to their body. ( read here ) The champion land bird in sniffing out food appears to be the turkey vulture.
+Scientists can estimate a bird’s sensitivity to airborne odors by measuring the size of their olfactory bulbs in relation to their body. (read here ) The champion land bird in sniffing out food appears to be the turkey vulture.
 Vultures can detect the faint odor of the sulfides that are released from decaying meat after only one day.
 They can detect that odor from over a mile away while soaring (even the odor of a dead rat, completely covered with leaves).
 When it comes to sea and shore birds, petrels have phenomenal sniffing abilities.
 They use their “nose” to find food and navigate over the great featureless oceans.
-In deep ocean birds, fishy odors, especially ocean sulfides released from sea algae and other phytoplankton (the favorite food of the krill and small fish they eat) help these birds locate potential hot spots for feeding. ( read here & here ) One of those birds, the albatross can track an odor from 12 miles away, zigzagging upwind to keep track of the odor plume emanating from fish and krill.
+In deep ocean birds, fishy odors, especially ocean sulfides released from sea algae and other phytoplankton (the favorite food of the krill and small fish they eat) help these birds locate potential hot spots for feeding. (read about that here & here) One of those birds, the albatross can track an odor from 12 miles away, zigzagging upwind to keep track of the odor plume emanating from fish and krill.
 The most sensitive sniffer I know of was a black-footed albatross that was said to have traveled 64 miles from China Point on San Clemente Island tracking the odor (or perhaps taste) of a galley cook’s bacon drippings.
 The smell of roast beef drippings did not interest them. (ask me for Miller1942)

 In mammals, the wildlife with the longest noses tend to have the most odor-detecting abilities.
-Songbirds have sensitive sniffing ability too. ( read here ) There is really no reason for fruit to have pleasant odors other than to entice birds and other wildlife to eat them and in doing so scatter their seeds.
-Odor detecting ability varies among bird species depending on the foods they eat in nature. ( read here ) Even the lowly street pigeon has a pretty good sniffer. ( read here & here ) When 108 different bird species were examined it was found that sea birds had the largest olfactory bulbs of all the birds (37% of their brain weight), while songbirds as little as 3%.
+Songbirds have sensitive sniffing ability too. (read here) There is really no reason for fruit to have pleasant odors other than to entice birds and other wildlife to eat them and in doing so scatter their seeds.
+Odor detecting ability varies among bird species depending on the foods they eat in nature. (read here) Even the lowly street pigeon has a pretty good sniffer. (read here & here) When 108 different bird species were examined it was found that sea birds had the largest olfactory bulbs of all the birds (37% of their brain weight), while songbirds as little as 3%.
 Of the non-sea birds, two nocturnal birds, kakapos and kiwis , topped the list in their odor-sensing related genes, 600+) canaries and blue tits were found to have about a third as many smell related genes.
 Us humans have about 400.

 All Well And Good.
 But What Does This Have To Do With Me And Wildlife Rehabilitation?